Rattler-LifeHacks/RattlerLifeHacks/README.md

 <ul>
 <li>User can add a comment to an event</li>
-<li>User can tap a event flyer to view a more detailed screen with other users comments</li>
+<li>User can tap an event flyer to view a more detailed screen with other users comments</li>
 <li>User can see trending events</li>
 <li>User can search for events by organization</li>
 <li>User can see notifications when an event is upcoming</li>